How to Use Emojis and Symbols in Email Subject Lines

 Only Use the Yellow Skin Tone Unless You Want Something Different

-You should not use different skin tone emojis other than yellow ones unless it’s necessary for your brand or you’re trying to convey a specific intent.
+It would be best if you did not use different skin tone emojis other than yellow ones unless it’s necessary for your brand or you’re trying to convey a specific intent.

 For example, when I used to manage social for a large university, I used a generic skin tone as default because we had to represent a lot of different people.
-There, we had to represent a broad group and we wanted to be inclusive of our audience.
+There, we had to represent a broad group, and we wanted to be inclusive of our audience.

 So unless something specific is a part of your brand or your brand story, you should default towards a generic skin tone.